 Step 22.
 Select a drive letter from the drop-down next to “Assign the following drive letter” or leave it default.
 Windows automatically assigns the next free drive letter when we create a new partition.

 Step 23.
-Select “File system” and “Allocation unit size” from the drop-down menu, or leave to windows default.
-Finally, check the option
+Select “File system” and “Allocation unit size” from the drop-down menu, or leave to Windows default.
+Finally, check the option Perform a quick format and then click on the Next button to format the new partition.

 By doing the steps, you can create multiple partitions on a single USB flash drive.